arthi2900/app1/docs/prd.md

 - **Answer Key View**:
   - Display questions with correct answers highlighted
   - For MCQ: Highlight correct option with green background and checkmark icon
-  - For Multiple Response MCQ: Highlight all correct options\n  - For Match the Following: Show correct pairs with connecting lines
+  - For Multiple Response MCQ: Highlight all correct options (reflecting shuffled positions in Segment 3)
+  - For Match the Following: Show correct pairs with connecting lines
   - For Short Answer/Essay: Display model answer text
   - Show marks allocation for each question
   - Show minus marks (if applicable)